 Easter Egg Brownies

 We all know what happens when spring rolls around.
-That’s right folks – the sun begins to shine, pastel colors are everywhere, and you can’t move without spotting chocolate eggs lining the grocery store shelves.
+That’s right, folks – the sun begins to shine, pastel colors are everywhere, and you can’t move without spotting chocolate eggs lining the grocery store shelves.
 Move over Christmas, this is the most wonderful time of the year.
-If you’re looking to put a bit of spring in your step this Easter, why not try out my ultimate recipe for Easter Egg Brownies?
+If you want to put a bit of spring in your step this Easter, why not try out my ultimate recipe for Easter Egg Brownies?

-To make this wonderful dessert, I bought four different kinds of Cadbury Easter Eggs.
-Although you can certainly make this recipe using whatever leftover chocolate eggs you have on hand, I recommend spicing things up with a few varieties to give your brownies different textures and flavors.
+I bought four different Cadbury Easter Eggs for this wonderful dessert.
+Although you can make this recipe using whatever leftover chocolate eggs you have, I recommend spicing things up with a few varieties to give your brownies different textures and flavors.

-For this recipe, I bought traditional Cadbury Cream Eggs (who doesn’t love that ooey-gooey center?), Oreo eggs, Reese’s, and Caramilk.
-If you’d like to add some crunch to your brownies, Cadbury Mini Eggs or any hard-shelled chocolates are excellent.
+I bought traditional Cadbury Cream Eggs (who doesn’t love that ooey-gooey center?), Oreo eggs, Reese’s, and Caramilk for this recipe.
+Cadbury Mini Eggs or hard-shelled chocolates are excellent for adding some crunch to your brownies.

-Depending on who you’re baking brownies for, you can make separate batches of each flavor, or mix them all for the ultimate indulgence.
-Personally, I like lumping them all in and getting a surprise when I take the first bite!
+Depending on who you’re baking brownies for, you can make separate batches of each flavor or mix them all for the ultimate indulgence.
+I like lumping them all in and getting surprised when I take the first bite!

-When you’re making these Easter Egg Brownies, you’ll want to pour the brownie mixture into a pan and embed the nine Easter Eggs in the mixture.
-I recommend pushing them down slightly with the back of the spoon so that just the top portion is left peeking out!
+When making these Easter Egg Brownies, you’ll want to pour the brownie mixture into a pan and embed the nine Easter Eggs.
+I recommend pushing them down slightly with the back of the spoon so that only the top portion is left peeking out!

-When I tried this recipe, I only had nine Easter Eggs to play with.
-So, I decided to make nine humongous brownies that each boasted a single egg.
-However, there’s nothing to say that you can’t use smaller chocolates to create more portions – the baking time won’t change, so don’t worry!
+When I tried this recipe, I only had nine Easter Eggs to play with, so I decided to make nine humongous brownies, each boasting a single egg.
+However, there’s nothing to say that you can’t use smaller chocolates to create more portions—the baking time won’t change, so don’t worry!

-If you’re planning to make this recipe for Easter, I suggest going out and purchasing eggs in advance to avoid disappointment.
-To save a few bucks, prepare this dessert just after the holidays when all Easter Eggs are sold for deep discounts.
+If you plan to make this recipe for Easter, I suggest purchasing eggs in advance to avoid disappointment.
+To save a few bucks, prepare this dessert just after the holidays, when all Easter Eggs are sold for deep discounts.

 Three cheers for stocking up!